Ginger & Turmeric – Winter Care Roots

 Ginger in the market

-Our ginger extracts can be used to give special flavour and power up the functionality of beverages, dairy and confectionary products, and many other applications.
+Our ginger extracts can be used to give special flavor and power up the functionality of beverages, dairy and confectionary products, and many other applications.
 Its healthy properties are also popular in food supplements.

 Turmeric in the market